Bicyclomycin

-Bicyclomycin (Bicozamycin) is a broad spectrum antibiotic active against Gram-negative bacteria and the Gram-positive bacterium, Micrococcus luteus that was isolated from Streptomyces sapporonesis and Streptomyces aizumenses in 1972.
+Bicyclomycin (Bicozamycin) is a broad spectrum antibiotic, active against Gram-negative bacteria and the Gram-positive bacterium Micrococcus luteus, that was isolated from Streptomyces sapporonesis and Streptomyces aizumenses in 1972.
 It belongs to a class of naturally occurring 2,5-diketopiperazines, that are among the most numerous of all the naturally occurring peptide antibiotics.

-This clinically useful antibiotic is rapidly absorbed in humans when given intramuscularly, has low toxicity and has been used to treat diarrhea in humans and bacterial diarrhea in calves and pigs.
+This clinically useful antibiotic is rapidly absorbed, has low toxicity and has been used to treat bacterial diarrhea in humans and pigs.

 Mechanism of action

-Bicyclomycin is the only known selective inhibitor of Rho, a RecA-type ATPase, which is a transcription termination factor in Escherichia coli.
-X-ray crystallographic images of the bicyclomycin-rho complex have been used to define the rho antibiotic-binding site and understand the molecular basis for its mode of action.
+Bicyclomycin is the only known selective inhibitor of the rho enzyme, a RecA-type ATPase, which is the major termination factor in Escherichia coli.
+X-ray crystallographic images taken of the bicyclomycin-rho complex have been used to understand the molecular basis for the drug's unique mode of action.

 Physical properties

 Bicyclomycin is a crystalline, colorless, water-soluble, and weakly basic substance (mp 187-189 °C) that is soluble in methanol, and sparingly in ethanol, is practically insoluble in most organic solvents, and is unstable in alkaline solution.